nicholaschenai/ai-for-code/papers/CodeR.md

 # Description of result
 - 28.33% pass@1 on SWE-Bench lite
 ![](assets/Pasted%20image%2020240712144334.png)

+- "directly enabling LLMs to generate patches (explicit patch generation) for issues is less effective than having LLMs edit the code repository (implicit patch generation)."
-- implicit patch gen: generate git diffs. probably better cos "existing LLMs may struggle to generate applicable and high-quality patches, as a correct patch requires a strict format and is sensitive to line numbers, which LLMs cannot perfectly handle."
+- implicit patch gen: edit via line number. probably better cos "existing LLMs may struggle to generate applicable and high-quality patches, as a correct patch requires a strict format and is sensitive to line numbers, which LLMs cannot perfectly handle."